airctic/icevision/docs/HOW-TO.md

 ```

 ## How to save trained weights in Google Colab?
 In the following example, we show how to save trained weight using an EffecientDet model.
-The latter can be replaced by any model supported by Mantisshrimp
+The latter can be replaced by any model supported by IceVision

 Check out the [Train a Dataset Notebook](https://airctic.github.io/mantisshrimp/how_train_dataset/) to get familiar with all the steps from the training a dataset to saving the trained weights.